-ed to judiciary in the form of whether a trademark for retail services for all sectors in Class 35 shall block or not the applications filed for goods in Classes 1 to 34 (service-goods conflict) and sometimes vice versa.
+The above explained problem has been reflected to judiciary in the form of whether a trademark for retail services for all sectors in Class 35 shall block or not the applications filed for goods in Classes 1 to 34 (service-goods conflict) and sometimes vice versa.

 The judiciary has also taken a look at this problem.
 In the Amber decision (2009) of the Supreme Court of Appeal, the plaintiff had its trademark registered in Classes 3, 5, 8, 26 and 29, when the defendant filed an application for the same mark in Class 35 for retail services for all sectors.
 The Supreme Court decided during the appeal phase that the plaintiff's trademark would not block the defendant's service mark application in Class 35.
-However, upon the revision of decision (March 2013), the Supreme Court corrected its decision on the grounds that the commercial activities of the registered goods of the plaintiff were interrelating and complementary with the services covered by the defendant's service mark in Class 35.
+However, upon the revision of decision (March 2013), the Supreme Court corrected its decision on the grounds that the comlem mentioned above, it is unclear whether mercial activities of the registered goods of the applications for retail services for all sectors in plaintiff were interrelating and complementary Class 35 constitute barriers (service and goods with the services covered by the defendant's serconflict) to applications filed for any of the class- vice mark in Class 35.
 Thus, an application in